redpesk-common/afb-libpython/samples/README.md

-# Debuging Python with vscode from sources tree
+# Debugging Python with vscode from sources tree

 In order to debug Python directly from VScode your should do: